heyvaldemar/quake3-server-docker-compose/README.md

 To connect to your Quake 3 server, enter the server's IP address or domain name into your web browser or directly into the Quake 3 client.

-💡 Note that you need to specify the IP address or a domain name of the service, previously defined in the **`.env`** file.

 # Quake 3 Server Management

 Apply new configuration after a change in the `server.cfg` using the command: